alphazolam/MMDK/README.md

-# MMDK - MMDK Development Kit
+# MMDK - Moveset Mod Development Kit

 MMDK is a [REFramework](https://github.com/praydog/REFramework) script and mod development kit for creating and researching Lua moveset mods in Street Fighter 6.
 It creates a dictionary of all the relevant data needed to mod movesets for each fighter, along with functions and methods to change and add-to various aspects of the moves, and then allows you to edit this dictionary at the start of each match using a Lua file.